History of Cadaver Dissection

 Human Anatomical Specimens

-The cadavers we will be using at The Institute of Human Anatomy (IOHA) come from the University of Utah, Body Donor Program (UBDP).
+The cadavers used at The Institute of Human Anatomy (IOHA) come from various whole body donor programs.
 The only way that a cadaver lab is possible is that someone made a conscious choice that upon their death they would donate their body for students to dissect and observe.
 This is no small decision!
-When signing an agreement, in accordance with the regulations of the State of Utah’s Willed Body Program, these donors were well aware of what they were doing including the potential risks.
+When signing an agreement, in accordance with the regulations of their respective donor program, these donors were well aware of what they were doing including the potential risks.
 By allowing their bodies to lie on cadaver lab tables at institutions of education such as ours they have put complete trust in students and faculty to treat their bodies with the utmost respect!
 This decision was made as an act of service so as to allow other people the opportunity to learn and in turn provide health-related service to others.

 The people that donate their bodies to this program could be anyone.
 They are grandparents, parents and family members of people living in our region.
 These relatives of donors have entrusted their loved ones body to our care prior to final cremation.

-These cadavers were donated under specific state and federal regulations and remain under the control of UBDP.
+These cadavers were donated under specific state and federal regulations.
 The individual donating their body does not receive financial compensation, and therefore, this is a gift to be treated in a professional manner with respect.
 For those of you entering a medical profession, these cadavers may be your first patients.
 Other anatomy students may use the dissected specimen for several workshops.
 These students rely on your expertise and your care of the specimen.
-Ultimately, the cadaver will be returned to UBDP, where the remains will be cremated.
+Ultimately, the cadaver will be returned to the donor program, where the remains will be cremated.

 In most cases, low concentrations of 2-Phenoxyethanol, or other chemicals with similar properties, are used to preserve the cadavers for study.
 2-Phenoxyethanol is classified as a carcinogen.
 It is imperative, therefore, that the doors remain closed during courses so that the ventilation system is optimized and your exposure to these chemicals is reduced.
 Phenol also can be used in embalming solutions.
 Phenol is flammable, caustic and volatile at full strength.